Specific deductions: employee share schemes: costs of setting up schemes

 S987, S999, S1000 Corporation Tax Act 2009 (CTA 2009)

 The costs of setting up employee share schemes and employee share ownership trusts are capital expenditure and not an allowable deduction in computing taxable profits under ordinary principles.
 This includes the initial amount settled to bring a trust into existence.

 However, specific statutory deductions are given for the costs of setting up the following ‘approved’ schemes:

 - Share Incentive Plans (SIP) - S987 CTA 2009.

 - Savings-related share option schemes (SAYE) - S999 CTA 2009.

 - Company Share Option Plans (CSOP) - S999 CTA 2009.

-A specific statutory deduction for the costs of setting up a qualifying employee share ownership trust (QUEST) is given by S1000.
+Although the spefic statutory deduction for contributions to a qualifying employee share ownership trust (QUEST) was abolished from 2003, there remains a specific statutory deduction for the costs of setting up a QUEST given by S1000.
 In practice it is unlikely that a new QUEST would now be set up.